Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 $ ./gradlew build
 ```

-This command generates the `quickstart-producer-all.jar` file under the `build/libs` folder.
+This command generates the `quickstart-producer-<version>-all.jar` file under the `build/libs` folder.

 Next, create a properties file that includes encryption and authentication settings as follows: